ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/listing-usb-devices.md

 Bus 001 Device 010: ID 1366:1015 <- J-Link on the nRF52840 Development Kit
 ```

 The goal of this workshop is to get the nRF52840 SoC to show in this list.
-The embedded application will use the vendor ID (VID) and product ID (PID) defined in `advanced/common/consts`; the `usb-list` tool will highlight the USB device that matches that VID PID pair.
+The embedded application will use the vendor ID (VID) and product ID (PID) defined in `advanced/common/consts`; `cargo xtask usb-list` will highlight the USB device that matches that VID PID pair.

 ``` console
 $ # expected output